AgilityPortal Insight Blog

 • AI is being used to develop new and more effective ways to detect anomalous network activity.
 AI algorithms can be trained to identify unusual patterns in network traffic that may indicate a cyber attack.

 AI-powered threat detection is being used in intranets to combat cybersecurity concerns in a number of ways.
+Implementing insider threat protection software is crucial in identifying and mitigating risks from within the organization, enhancing overall security and trust.

 Some of the most common include: